Global and International Studies (BA Program)

 INTS Upper-Division Courses (24 credit hours)

-Twelve credit hours in 300-level INTS courses, not including any 300-level courses used to fulfil the Cultures and Regions Requirement.
+Any six additional INTS upper-division courses (18 credit hours) not including any 300-level courses used to fulfil the Cultures and Regions Requirement.

-Twelve credit hours in 400-level INTS courses, of which no more than 6 credit hours may be drawn from INTS 423-(3-9).
+No more than 6 credit hours may be drawn from .

 Non-INTS Upper-Division Courses (6 credit hours)